aptivate/inaspmaterials/src/Network_Management/Unit_6_Solving_Network_Problems/Unit_6_Presentation.rst

   * Devices that do not auto-negotiate properly.
 So, instead of setting some Gigabit Ethernet port for  Auto-negotiate, try setting it for 100 Mb/sec, Full Duplex or 1000 Mb/sec, Full Duplex
   * Incorrect network mask, default gateway, subnetting
+  * L2 loops (could be prevented by using Spanning Tree Protocol)
+  * Large broadcast/collision domains, heavy broadcast traffic (segment the network with routers)
 * Throttling at your ISP.
 Your provider may be limiting your network bandwidth, without letting you know, or your ISP installed a "limiting filter" that limits your speed
+* Faulty network equipment:
-* Bad network routers, switches, access points, etc. (or bad ports/motherboards on those devices)
+  * Routers, switches, access points, etc. (or bad ports/motherboards on those devices)
-* Bad network/wireless interface cards
+  * Network/wireless interface cards
-* Bad CSU/DSU devices terminating a leased line
+  * CSU/DSU devices terminating a leased line
-* Bad TDM (Time-division Multiplexers) or bad Stat Muxes
+  * TDM (Time-division Multiplexers) or bad Stat Muxes
-* Bad satellite equipment
+  * Satellite equipment
-* Bad cables and/or wiring (including cables over 100 metres long, using inferior quality cable such as CAT5 for gigabit networks, cable damage and corrosion)
+  * Cables or wiring (including cables over 100 metres long, using inferior quality cable such as CAT5 for gigabit networks, cable damage and corrosion)
 * Congestion - too many users for some limited amount of bandwidth, especially wireless and Internet connections
 * Improperly grounded equipment causing noisy signals and errors
 * Interference and/or Bad/flaky/unreliable wi-fi equipment.
 If you use any wi-fi repeaters or routers, be aware